FeedTheMind/mayTheForce/README.md

   7. When the screen starts filling up with data, blast it away with the Death Star!
   8. Enjoy!

 ## This branch, `gh-pages`, is for demonstration purposes.
 Some of the code from `master` has not been carried over so that `gh-pages` will be served properly.
 In other words, head to [May the Force](https://feedthemind.github.io/mayTheForce)!
+If the program does not work for you, here is a quick [solution](https://support.google.com/chrome/answer/1342714?p=unauthenticated&visit_id=0-636265213340672467-2858583825&rd=1).